THEdavehogue/glassdoor-analysis/project-proposals-dh.md

 Possible source(s):
 - Glassdoor API
 - Will need to crawl/scrape actual ratings (pros & cons . . . separate corpora)
+- Possibly look at company reviews and predict approximate rating if feasible
-- Scraping "Top Companies . . ." articles
+- Scraping "Top Companies . . ." articles to compare?

 ### *Project 2: Restaurant Trends*
 Similar to project 1, the idea is to identify trends in highly rated restaurants, looking for spikes in mentions of food items in reviews or common menu items across popular restaurants (e.g. the rise of brussels sprouts, bacon, and kale in the last few years).
 This would also be an NLP/PCA/NMF problem.